blu3ming/TryHackMe_Writeups/Blaster/Blaster.md

     ![15]

     We see inormation about the certificate of the executable.
-We must click on the hyperlink next to "Issued by: label."
+We must click on the hyperlink next to "Issued by:" label.

     ![16]